Intuitive Machines Nova-C: IM-2 (Athena)

 Intuitive Machines was selected in October 2020 in order to land its second Nova-C lander near the lunar south pole.
-IM-2 Athena was launched on 27 February 2025.
 In May 2024, the company shared IM-2 entered into its final assembly stage.
 The primary payload, PRIME-1, includes the TRIDENT ice drill to sample ice from below the lunar surface and the MSolo mass spectrometer to measure the amount of ice in the samples.

 ILO-1 prime contractor Canadensys was working to deliver "a flight-ready low-cost optical payload for the ILO-1 mission, ruggedized for the Moon South Pole environment".
 It could potentially be ready for integration on the IM-2 mission.

 The μNova (Micro-Nova) Hopper was to separate from the Nova-C lander after landing and function as a standalone hopper lander, exploring multiple difficult-to-reach areas such as deep craters on the lunar surface.

 The MiniPIX TPX3 SPACE payload, provided by the Czech company ADVACAM, will be onboard the Nova-C lunar lander.
 This payload is designed to monitor the radiation field on the Moon and help understand how to protect crew and equipment from the negative effects of cosmic rays.
 This marks the first Czech payload planned to be delivered to the Moon's surface.

 Space technology company Lunar Outpost sent their first lunar rover, the Mobile Autonomous Prospecting Platform (MAPP), on this mission in a partnership with Nokia Bell Labs and Intuitive Machines.
 MAPP was to collect lunar samples for NASA under a contract worth just $1, symbolic of a new incentive for the commercial space industry to access resources in space.
-Photos of the samples and other data will be transmitted through radio equipment and antennas to communicate with the Nova-C lander.
+Photos of the samples and other data were to be transmitted through radio equipment and antennas to communicate with the Nova-C lander.